An Immigrant’s Perspective

-It seems straight forward.
+It seems straightforward.
 Anyone who has served in the United States military is also worthy of U.S. citizenship.
-But it’s not always that easy.
+But it's not always that easy.
 In fact, hundreds of U.S. veterans who have served honorably in the armed forces have also been removed from the U.S. Many deported veterans are also separated from their families and their children who live in the U.S. Deported veterans are literally accumulating across the border in Mexico, hoping that America will give them greater consideration.

 Since the Revolutionary War, immigrants have been a vital part of the United States military.
 In fact, each year about 5,000 non-citizens enlist in the U.S. armed forces.
 According to the U.S. Defense Department, there are approximately 40,000 non-citizens serving on active duty.
 More than 4,100 of these dedicated soldiers deployed to Iraq and Afghanistan in all branches of the U.S. military.
-Since September 2001, USCIS has naturalized over 130,000 members of the military.
+Since September 2001, U.S. Citizenship and Immigration Services has naturalized over 130,000 members of the military.
 The top two countries of origin with immigrants in the military are the Philippines and Mexico.
+Many immigrants volunteer for service out of true patriotism.
+They appreciate the opportunity to live in the United States and want a way to give back.
+What's more, immigrants will likely play a larger role in America's volunteer military in future years.

 Immigrants are Vital to the U.S. Military

+For the first time since 2005, the Army fell short of its recruiting goal in 2018.
+That's only expected to worsen.
+The pool of candidates for an all-volunteer military is shrinking.
+In many cases, immigrants are the first to step up and serve.
 During Senate testimony in 2006, the Joint Chiefs of Staff chairman, Marine General Peter Pace, reported that 200 awards or medals have gone to non-U.S. citizens in the wars in Afghanistan and Iraq, and that 101 non-U.S. citizens have died in military action since the 2001 terrorist attacks.
-As the son of Italian immigrants himself, General Pace recognized the sacrifices that immigrants have made to the U.S. military saying that, “[Immigrant soldiers and marines] are extremely dependable … some 8, 9, or 10 percent fewer immigrants wash out of our initial training programs than do those who are currently citizens.
-Some 10 percent or more than those who are currently citizens complete their first initial period of obligated service to the country.”
+As the son of Italian immigrants himself, General Pace recognized the sacrifices that immigrants have made to the U.S. military saying that, "[Immigrant soldiers and marines] are extremely dependable … some 8, 9, or 10 percent fewer immigrants wash out of our initial training programs than do those who are currently citizens.
+Some 10 percent or more than those who are currently citizens complete their first initial period of obligated service to the country."

 RECOMMENDED: Immigrants in the Military